Create an Action That Publishes a Report

 Publish to a directory

 The title entered here determines how the report will appear in the publication portal.
-It’s important to choose a clear, descriptive title.
+Choose a clear, descriptive title.

 Set Title

 At least one tag is mandatory for a report.
-When there are lots of reports available tags can be used to help quickly filter what is available.
+When there are many reports available, tags can be used to quickly filter what is available.

 Add a report tag